 Front woman, Rio Scafone ignites the stage with a raw audacity that critics describe as “exhilarating” and “primal.
 With the slow-burn swagger of a young Elvis Presley and the wailing abandon of Little Richard, Rio is known for her larger-than-life stage presence and big soulful voice.
 She’s been described as “Big Mama Thornton meets Little Richard meets Freddie Mercury.”

 Rio Scafone is a living, breathing force of nature.
 Renowned for her belting vocals and feral like stage presence she is equally known for her fierce work ethic and has been known to rehearse up to 7 hours a day to prepare for a concert or show.
-She is the niece of Rockabilly legend Jack Scott, but that is hardly her whole story.
+She is the niece of Rockabilly legend and pioneer Jack Scott, but that is hardly her whole story.
 She literally grew up steeped in Rockabilly thanks to her uncle and her parents who filled the house with the sound of Carl Perkins, Johnny Cash and of course Jack Scott.
 Rio eventually moved to the West Coast where she dove head first into music and acting.
 She flatly turned down a major label record deal offered to her in Los Angeles.
 “They wanted me to be a breathy sex-kitten Barbie type, and I’m standing there in combat boots, with my wild curly black hair and a voice that would blow out their studio monitors.
 They didn’t know quite what to what to do with me back then.
 Probably still don’t.”
 She has spent the last 25 years on stages across the United States in a wide array of musical projects, professional theater, feature films and television roles.
 But it’s music that is her home base and while she is self proclaimed creative chameleon, Rockabilly fits Rio like a glove: the fashion, the swagger, the grit, the passion, and the rebel spirit are personified in her music and every performance. photo by Feral Fotography